 "Again, it’s hard to single one out.
 Recognition of our work from the client, the satisfaction of doing valuable work for the organization, the incredible personal growth you get by working together with some of the smartest people, the company offsites, and the knowledge that TKMC supports you also when significant changes happen in your personal life - becoming a parent!"

 Kiran Joseph joined TKMC as a Consultant in September 2014.
-Since 2019 he supports us as a Project Manager; in this role he is part of the Management Team as well.
+Since 2019 he is part of the Management Team.

 Projects at TKMC weren’t always international – what was your first international project?